txpipe/oura/book/src/sinks/aws_sqs.md

 ## Payload Size Limitation

 AWS SQS service has a 256kb payload size limit.
 This is more than enough for individual events, but it might be too little for pipelines where the `include_cbor_hex` option is enabled.
-If your goal of your pipeline is to acccess the raw CBOR content, we recommend taking a look at the [AWS S3 Sink](./aws_s3.md) that provides a direct way for storing CBOR block in an S3 bucket.
+If your goal of your pipeline is to access the raw CBOR content, we recommend taking a look at the [AWS S3 Sink](./aws_s3.md) that provides a direct way for storing CBOR block in an S3 bucket.